azuregomez/bigbang/README.md

 <li>A Hub VNet with a Subnet
 <li>2 new VMs and create a new  AD forest and domain, each VM will be created as a DC for the new domain and will be placed in separate availability zones.
 <li>A new Organizational Unit for AD
-<li>An Azure Key Vault with the following secrets:
+<li>An Azure Key Vault with secrets
-<li>A Staging storage account for the Milky Way liked templates to be uploaded
  </ul>
 Click the button below to deploy
 <br>